rob0101/trader/README.md

 ### Tell HA to include the packages contents

 Edit configuration.yaml and add (if not already there) an instruction to read packages from a specific directory.
+To edit the file you need HA to have the **File Editor** installed, via Settings -> Add Ons.

 ```
 # Use packages in /packages folder